cypress-io/cypress-documentation/source/guides/guides/launching-browsers.md

 This enables you to do things like:

-- Load your own chrome extension
+- Load your own extension
-- Enable or disable experimental chrome features
+- Enable or disable experimental features

 {% url 'This part of the API is documented here.' browser-launch-api %}